Jiyu version

 And he who is brave in daring nothing will live on.

-Of the results of the two kinds of braveness, one is advantageous, the other is harmful.
+Of the results of the two kinds of braveness, one is advantageous, the

 When Heaven has some detestation,